 These challenges seem to drive Anupa, literally.
 She recalls a client summit for EMC during the 2015 Monaco Formula One based in a hotel overlooking one of the most infamous hair pin bends in the F1 series.
 “Given that our hotel was based on the track itself, getting people, luggage, equipment, and catering in and out required accurate planning.
 There was no room for mistakes.
 If our timing was off, we ran the risk of the entire event being compromised.
 The stress on our shoulders to organise the event from start to finish required months of planning, logistics, meetings, licences, favours and good ground contacts.”

-It is this hands-on and meticulous approach that has gained Principal yet another prestigious accolade, the M&IT Gold Award for Best Intermediary Agency in March this year.
+It is this hands-on and meticulous approach that has gained Principal yet another prestigious accolade, the M&IT Gold Award for Best Intermediary Agency in March 2017.
 “It is the main industry award, so to even be nominated, let alone receive the gold award is such an achievement.
 For us it’s really important because the awards are not decided upon by a panel or industry experts, but by clients.
 The clients have to feel that they received good service, that you have done a good enough job, and feel strongly enough to vote for you.”

 Anupa attributes some of their success to the fact that Principal have stayed true to their core.
 “We haven’t grown too big – we’ve kept to a size which allows myself and my co-directors to be fully involved, to show our clients we’re there and even at director level, we still care about their event.
 I am on-site and run events with my team.
 I’m very visible, not just when projects go live, but in the pitching and planning stages too.
 Understanding our clients, being creative and coming up with something interesting and different and being able to operate it smoothly and consistently is essential.
 But you have to get your clients to buy into not just your brand but you in the first instance, and that’s through building strong relationships.